PowerPoint slides play an important role in successful presentations.

 - You can keep your slides minimal by limiting your use of text.
 Examine the content you have and try to get your point across in quick and simple sentences.
 Images can also be used to describe ideas that are a bit more complex and might require longer explanations.

 - Some PowerPoint features can also help keep your slides streamlined and simple.
-SmartArt allows you to easily turn data into charts and other graphics.
-You can also utilize PowerPoint’s Note section to keep detailed explanations out of your main slides.
+You can use PowerPoint’s Note section to keep detailed explanations out of your main slides.

 “Add Speaker Notes to Your Slides.”
 Office Blogs.
 Accessed January 8, 2015.